callistaenterprise/k8s-tutorial/README.md

 `registry	   192.168.64.1`
 us
 #### Register registry host on CoreOS cluster
- * Add the following lines to the `write-files` block ~/kube-cluster/cloud-init/user-data.node1 and user-data.node2 respectively, either by editing them or by replacing them with the files ./cloud-init:
+ * Add the following lines to the `write-files` block to ~/kube-cluster/cloud-init/user-data.node1 and user-data.node2 respectively, either by editing them or by replacing them with the files ./cloud-init:

 ~~~yaml
      - path: /etc/hosts